tomaskobylak/tomaskobylak/README.md

 - 🧠 I like to learn new things and I like challenges
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me: [Let's get in touch!](https://www.linkedin.com/in/tomáš-kobylák-677833ba/).
-- ⚡ I worked as a tester for 3 years, so I can anticipate problems during programming

 <br>